 Today, however, it is an interesting place to explore in Northern Thailand.
 It boasts a serene landscape with coffee plantations, traditional villages, and beautiful views over the mighty Mekong River.

-The monument of the Golden Triangle and viewpoint across the river is located in the sleepy northern border town of Chiang Saen.
+The monument of the Golden Triangle and the viewpoint across the river are located in the sleepy northern border town of Chiang Saen.
 The city was once the capital of the Lanna Kingdom, flourishing from the 13th to 18th Centuries.
-While it isn’t possible to cross the country border here, you can venture across the Sai River at nearby Mae Sai and explore the Burmese border town of Taichileik.
+While crossing the country border here isn’t possible, you can venture across the Sai River at nearby Mae Sai and explore the Burmese border town of Taichileik.

-It’s easy to get to the Golden Triangle from Chiang Rai by renting a car to make the 1.5-hour journey.
+It’s easy to get to the Golden Triangle from Chiang Rai by renting a car for the 1.5-hour journey.
 Or you can take one of the many tours on offer from Chiang Rai or Chaing Mai (a further three hours away).